 Collect all this info and wrap your melodies around your lyrics in ways that mimic the way they’re naturally spoken.

 Listen closely to your melody.
 Plink it out on the piano.
 Be aware of the falls and rises.

-Listen to your song.
-What does it seem to be saying?
+Listen to your melody.
+What does the melody seem to be saying?

 What words sound like they naturally fit the rhythm of your melodic lines?